Mitaki Station

 Mitaki Station (三滝駅, Mitaki-eki) is a JR West Kabe Line station located in Mitakihon-machi, Nishi-ku, Hiroshima, Hiroshima Prefecture, Japan.

 Station layout

 Mitaki Station features one island platform serving two tracks.
 There is no station building, and access to the station is via a railway crossing that connects directly to the road.
-The station is unmanned and features an automated ticket machine.
+The station is unstaffed and features an automated ticket machine.